David Tod

 David Tod (February 21, 1805 – November 13, 1868) was an American politician and industrialist from the U.S. state of Ohio.
 As the 25th governor of Ohio, Tod gained recognition for his forceful and energetic leadership during the American Civil War.

 A Democrat who supported the war effort, Tod helped to maintain a fragile alliance between the state's Republicans and War Democrats and took steps to secure Ohio's borders.
-In 1863, the state's pro-Union party failed to nominate Tod for a second term because of his tepid support for the abolition of slavery and his unpopularity among the state's myriad political factions.
+In 1863, the state's Union Party did not nominate Tod for a second term because of his tepid support for emancipation and his unpopularity among the state's myriad political factions.

 After completing his two-year term as Ohio governor, Tod turned down an invitation to serve in the government of President Abraham Lincoln as Secretary of the Treasury, citing poor health.
 Tod died of a stroke in 1868, three years after the end of the war and was interred in Oak Hill Cemetery (Youngstown, Ohio).

+A biography of David Tod by Joseph Lambert Jr. was published in 2023.
+The Political Transformation of David Tod is the title.